-- The Practical Nursing program is a three-semester curriculum that prepares graduates to sit for the Practical Nursing (NCLEX-PN®) examination.
-After passing the exam, graduates are qualified for entry-level positions requiring LPN licensure. - Practical Nursing graduates may further their education at P.I.T. by completing additional required courses for an A.S. in AHT-Practical Nursing degree.
+- The Practical Nursing program is a four-term curriculum that prepares graduates to sit for the Practical Nursing (NCLEX-PN®) examination, After passing the exam, graduates are qualified for entry-level positions requiring LPN licensure. - Practical Nursing graduates may further their education at P.I.T. by completing additional required courses for an A.S. in Allied Health with a Practical Nursing certificate.